magento/merchdocs/src/customers/account-company-roles-permissions.md

 - **Assistant Buyer** — An assistant buyer might have permission to place an order using Checkout with Quote, and to view orders, quotes, and information in the company profile.

-## To manage roles and permissions:
+## Manage roles and permissions

 1. Sign in to your store account as the company administrator.

-1. In the panel on the left, choose **Roles and Permissions**.
-Then, do any of the following:
+1. In the left panel, choose **Roles and Permissions**.

+1. Complete any of the following tasks.

 ### Create a role